linode/docs/docs/guides/databases/cassandra/how-to-install-cassandra-across-multiple-datacenters/index.md

 ### Data Management in Cassandra

 Cassandra uses a lightweight variant of SQL called the *Cassandra Query Language* (CQL).
 Like most NoSQL languages, CQL is simpler and easier to use than SQL.
 The Cassandra CQL shell can be accessed using the `cqlsh` command.
 The base-level CQL object is a keyspace, which groups related data together.
 A keyspace is similar to a *database* in an RDBMS application.
 It defines the replication details for all of its tables.
 A Cassandra table differs somewhat from its RDBMS equivalent.
-It stores a list of key-value pairs, which can be nested many levels deep, and is typically not normalized.
+It stores a list of key-value pairs (which can be nested many levels deep) and is typically not normalized.

 Cassandra requires a different approach to data modeling compared to an RDBMS application.
 To efficiently model tables and columns, follow these principles: